This Instant Pot Rice Guide will show you how to make white, brown, jasmine, basmati and a wild rice blend perfectly in your pressure cooker!

 Can you freeze cooked rice?

-Other Instant Pot rice recipes
+More Instant Pot rice recipes

 Meal prep tools for this recipe

-- Grab some glass meal prep bowls if you plan on storing this rice as leftovers
+- Grab some glass meal prep bowls if you plan on storing this rice as leftovers.

-- Freeze this recipe in glass microwave-safe bowls up to 3 months
+- Freeze this recipe in glass microwave-safe bowls up to 3 months.

-Ultimate Instant Pot Rice Guide
+The Ultimate Instant Pot Rice Guide {Foolproof}

 Ingredients